A Self-Evolving Framework for Efficient Terminal Agents via Observational Context Compression: Results and Discussion

+To verify that TACO is not tailored to a specific model, we evaluate it on TerminalBench (TB~1.0 and TB~2.0) across multiple agentic models.

-\paragraph{\agentname{} substantially improves agent performance.} As shown in Tab.~\ref{tab:terminal_bench}, after incorporating TACO, the evaluated models achieve consistent improvements across both benchmarks.
-The absolute gains range from 0.36 to 6.02 points, suggesting that compressing terminal observations at each step can effectively improve agent performance.
-In particular, \textbf{Qwen3-Coder-480B} and \textbf{Qwen3-32B-Instruct} achieve gains of \textbf{1.00} and \textbf{2.88} points on \textbf{TB~1.0}, and \textbf{1.96} and \textbf{3.56} points on \textbf{TB~2.0}, respectively.
-As discussed in Appendix~\ref{case_study}, we hypothesize that this improvement comes from reduced contextual redundancy, which helps the model focus more effectively on task-relevant information.
+\paragraph{\agentname{} consistently improves agent performance.} As shown in Tab.~\ref{tab:terminal_bench}, incorporating TACO leads to consistent improvements across the evaluated models on both benchmarks.
+The absolute gains range from 0.36 to 6.02 points, suggesting that step-wise terminal observation compression can enhance agent performance.
+In particular, \textbf{Qwen3-Coder-480B} and \textbf{Qwen3-32B-Instruct} improve by \textbf{1.00} and \textbf{2.88} points on \textbf{TB~1.0}, and by \textbf{1.96} and \textbf{3.56} points on \textbf{TB~2.0}, respectively.
+As discussed in Appendix~\ref{case_study}, we hypothesize that these gains arise from reduced contextual redundancy, which helps the model better focus on task-relevant information.
+Closed-source TerminalBench results are provided in Appendix~\ref{app:closed_source_tb} for reference.

-\paragraph{TACO optimizes token efficiency across varying model scales.} As shown in Tab.~\ref{tab:compression_efficiency}, integrating TACO reduces the per-step token cost by approximately 10\% for most models exceeding 200B parameters (e.g., Qwen3-Coder-480B and DeepSeek-V3.2) without altering the average step count.
-These high-capacity models efficiently utilize compressed context to maintain stable reasoning trajectories.
-Conversely, models with fewer than 40B parameters experience only marginal per-step token reductions.
-Because these smaller models typically fail prematurely on complex tasks, TACO substantially enhances their environmental comprehension to enable successful multi-step execution.
-Consequently, this extended problem-solving capability naturally increases both the total interaction steps and the overall token consumption compared to their baseline early-failure states.
+\paragraph{TACO improves token efficiency across model scales.} Tab.~\ref{tab:compression_efficiency} reports accuracy, average steps per run, and average prompt tokens per step on TB~2.0.
+For models with more than 200B parameters, such as Qwen3-Coder-480B and DeepSeek-V3.2, TACO reduces per-step token cost by approximately 10\% without substantially changing the average number of steps, indicating that high-capacity models can effectively leverage compressed context while maintaining stable reasoning trajectories.
+For models with fewer than 40B parameters, the per-step token reduction is relatively marginal.
+Since these models often fail prematurely on complex terminal tasks, TACO enables longer and more successful interaction trajectories by improving their use of terminal feedback, which naturally increases total steps and overall token consumption compared with their early-failure baselines.